LimePoint/opschain/docs/operations/service_setup.md

-# Setting up OpsChain as a Systemd Service
+# Setting up OpsChain as a systemd service

 This guide takes you through configuring OpsChain as a systemd service.